Deputy Under Secretary of the Army Attending the Tournament of Roses Parade

 |0

-This work, Deputy Under Secretary of the Army Attending the Tournament of Roses Parade, by Kent Honley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Deputy Under Secretary of the Army Attending the Tournament of Roses Parade [Image 17 of 17], by Kent Honley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.